-- 76. (1) The Representative Council shall have the following powers: - (a) to appoint the Board; - (b) at the request of the Board, to consider and provide guidance to the Board (through the Chairman) on Member issues; and - (c) at the request of more than fifty percent of the Representative Councillors, to consider any issue concerning the affairs of CPA Australia and, as the Representative Council considers appropriate, convey the view of the Representative Council on that issue to the Board (through the Chairman).
-If requested by the Representative Council, the Chairman must convey any such view to the Board. - (2) Other than as set out in Clause 76(1), the Representative Council will have no other powers. - (3) The Representative Council will have no power or authority to bind, instruct or direct the Board on any matter (including in relation to Member issues or any issue considered by the Representative Council under Clause 76(1)(c)) and does not have the power to dismiss the Board or any Director. - (4) Representative Councillors are not "directors" of CPA Australia for any purpose (including the Law) unless they have separately been appointed Directors by the Representative Council. - 77.
-(1) Subject to the remainder of this Clause 77, and the appointment of additional Representative Councillors pursuant to Clause 79(4), the Representative Council shall consist of:
+- 76. (1) The Representative Council shall have the following powers: - (a) to appoint the Board applying the election procedure (if any) from time to time prescribed by the Board to the extent the same is not inconsistent with this Constitution; - (b) at the request of the Board, to consider and provide guidance to the Board (through the Chairman) on Member issues; and - (c) at the request of more than fifty percent of the Representative Councillors, to consider any issue concerning the affairs of CPA Australia and, as the Representative Council considers appropriate, convey the view of the Representative Council on that issue to the Board (through the Chairman).
+If requested by the Representative Council, the Chairman must convey any such view to the Board. - (2) Other than as set out in Clause 76(1), the Representative Council will have no other powers. - (3) The Representative Council will have no power or authority to bind, instruct or direct the Board on any matter (including in relation to Member issues or any issue considered by the Representative Council under Clause 76(1)(c)) and does not have the power to dismiss the Board or any Director.

-- (a) one Divisional Councillor from each Division appointed by the respective Divisional Council; - (b) in respect of any Division to which are attached more than twenty percent of the total number of Members, one Divisional Councillor from that Division appointed by the relevant Divisional Council (in addition to the Divisional Councillor appointed by that Divisional Council under Clause 77(1)(a)); - (c) subject to Clause 77(2), one representative of any: - (i) Committee of the Board; or - (ii) group or body established or recognised by the Board to reflect the diversity of the membership, which the Board from time to time determines should have a representative on the Representative Council; and
+- (4) Representative Councillors are not "directors" of CPA Australia for any purpose (including the Law) unless they have separately been appointed Directors by the Representative Council. - 77.
+(1) Subject to the remainder of this Clause 77, and the appointment of additional Representative Councillors pursuant to Clause 79(4), the Representative Council shall consist of: - (a) one Divisional Councillor from each Division appointed by the respective Divisional Council; - (b) in respect of any Division to which are attached more than twenty percent of the total number of Members, one Divisional Councillor from that Division appointed by the relevant Divisional Council (in addition to the Divisional Councillor appointed by that Divisional Council under Clause 77(1)(a)); - (c) subject to Clause 77(2), one representative of any: - (i) advisory committee established by the Board; - (ii) sector committee established by the Board; or - (iii) group or body established or recognised by the Board to reflect the diversity of the membership, which the Board from time to time determines should have a representative on the Representative Council; and